markniu/PandaPi/README.md

+# PandaPi
-# PandaPi integrates Marlin & Octoprint into the Raspberry Pi.
+## Integrates Marlin & Octoprint into the Raspberry Pi.
 Improve print speed and smoothness
 ### Standing on the shoulders of giants, there will be more possibilities in the 3D printing world.